-Biomarker progress offers hope for early autism spectrum disorder detectionNovember 30th, 2012 in Autism spectrum disorders /
+Biomarker progress offers hope for early autism spectrum disorder detectionNovember 30, 2012 in Medicine & Health / Autism spectrum disorders

 Autism spectrum disorders (ASD) are neurodevelopmental disorders typically characterized by difficulties in social interactions and delayed or abnormal language development.
 Although ASD reportedly affects 1 in 88 people in the United States, to date there have been no distinctive biomarkers to diagnose the disease.
 In a special themed issue of Disease Markers, investigators report on the current understanding of ASD genetics and the possibilities of translating genetic research toward biomarker development in ASD.

 "Although some individuals with ASD are highly functional, many are severely impaired and require permanent care.
 The significant level of impairment combined with the fact that no specific therapy is yet available for ASD, make ASD a devastating illness for patients and families, and a heavy financial burden for the healthcare system," says guest editor, Irina Voineagu, MD, PhD, RIKEN Omics Science Center, Yokohama, Japan.
 "The most effective intervention for ASD has proven to be early behavioral therapy.
 Thus the identification of biological markers for ASD, allowing very early detection, even before the onset of symptoms, would be of tremendous value."